Public Investment Fund: Exposure to Credit Suisse crisis

 In 2022, PIF made a $1.5 billion investment in Credit Suisse as part of a broader goal of diversifying its portfolio into global banking.
 The PIF connected Credit Suisse to the Saudi National Bank, and made the Saudi National Bank the largest shareholder with less than 10% ownership (which, according to the Saudi National Bank, prevented them from having to deal with regulatory requirements for 10%+ shareholder ownership).
 After the March 2023 United States bank failures had gripped the global banking sector, Saudi National Bank chairman Ammar al-Khudair publicly stated on 15 March 2023 that they would "absolutely not" supply Credit Suisse with more capital (referencing the regulatory requirements for 10%+ shareholders as the reason why), which then promptly caused the share price of Credit Suisse to drop 25% more.
 On 19 March 2023, UBS confirmed their planned acquisition of Credit Suisse.

 ATP and WTA tour partnerships

 In 2024, the Public Investment Fund announced partnerships with the ATP and WTA tours.

-In March 2024, PIF announced a $2 billion offer to buy both professional tennis tours, the ATP Tour and the WTA Tour which wouldn't have involved grand slam events and would have involved the two tours being merged into a single PIF lead tour It is unclear if the offer was later rejected or accepted.
+In March 2024, PIF announced a $2 billion offer to buy both professional tennis tours, the ATP Tour and the WTA Tour which would not have involved grand slam events and would have involved the two tours being merged into a single PIF-led tour.
+It is unclear if the offer was later rejected or accepted.